-Now that we are talking about a platform, it defies the linear model approach to adapt to a better system called a circular model of business.
-Here, a business provides value by providing a means of communication between consumers and third-party businesses.
+The circular model defies the linear model approach to adapt to a better system where a business provides value by offering a means of communication between consumers and third-party businesses.

 2. The Anatomy of Business Models

 As already discussed, a platform is all about facilitating communication and executing transactions between the concerned parties.
-It all comes back to a transaction and how smoothly it is completed to produce and exchange value among the actors.
+It all comes back to the smooth facilitation of a transaction to produce and exchange value among the actors.

 The four key functions to execute a transaction include: